 This segment also highlights the southernmost part of the Blue Ridge Parkway (BRP).
 Also administered by the National Park Service (NPS), the BRP runs 469 miles from GSMNP to Waynesboro, Virginia, and receives more visitors each year than any other NPS unit.
 It is a marvel of Depression-era (and later) engineering, and the MST roughly parallels it through the mountains.

 Heading eastbound, the MST starts at the observation tower on top of Clingmans Dome in GSMNP, on “top of old Smoky” at the state boundary.
-After paralleling the road to Clingmans Dome for a few miles, it heads deep into the woods on the longest roadless stretch of the MST—22.8 miles with no road access.
+(Efforts are underway to restore the original Cherokee name, Kuwohi, to the peak, and this guide uses that name as well as the current official name.)
+After paralleling the road to Clingmans Dome/Kuwohi for a few miles, it heads deep into the woods on the longest roadless stretch of the MST—22.8 miles with no road access.
 Emerging to US 441 at Mingus Mill, the segment continues past the GSMNP’s Oconaluftee Visitor Center and Mountain Farm Museum and along the Oconaluftee River, popular for tubing.

 From here, the trail continues along the shoulder of the BRP for several miles, with two short trail sections to avoid tunnels (in which walking is prohibited).
 The BRP is famous for the views from its overlooks, and this segment features several.
 Turning to gravel roads, the route continues through the Qualla Boundary, home of the Eastern Band of Cherokee Indians, before returning to hiker-only trail for the last 6.4 miles to Waterrock Knob.